NathanWalker/angular-seed-advanced/README.md

 - [ng2-translate](https://github.com/ocombe/ng2-translate) for i18n
   - Usage is optional but on by default
   - Up to you and your team how you want to utilize it.
 It can be easily removed if not needed.
-- [angulartics2](https://github.com/angulartics/angulartics2) Vendor-agnostic analytics for Angular2 applications.
+- [angulartics2](https://github.com/angulartics/angulartics2) Vendor-agnostic analytics for Angular applications.
   - Out of box support for [Segment](https://segment.com/)
     - When using the seed, be sure to change your `write_key` [here](https://github.com/NathanWalker/angular-seed-advanced/blob/master/src/client/index.html#L24)
   - Can be changed to any vendor, [learn more here](https://github.com/angulartics/angulartics2#supported-providers)